thabo104/appstore-alexa-docs/_docs/firetv/getting_started/Recommendations/fire-tv-recommendations-send-recommendations.md

 {% include inline_image.html file="firetv/getting_started/images/firetv_one" type="png" %} [setTitle][setTitle].
 Sets the title for the recommendation.
 (Android API)<br/>
 {% include inline_image.html file="firetv/getting_started/images/firetv_two" type="png" %} [setText][setText].
 Sets the description for the recommendation.
 (Android API)<br/>
 {% include inline_image.html file="firetv/getting_started/images/firetv_three" type="png" %} [setContentImage][setContentImage].
 Sets the image used for the recommendation.
 (Android API)<br/>
-{% include inline_image.html file="firetv/getting_started/images/firetv_four" type="png" %} Sets an abbreviated name for the app, which is used in the launch menu.
+{% include inline_image.html file="firetv/getting_started/images/firetv_four" type="png" %} Sets an abbreviated name for your app, which is used in the launch menu.
 This is set by one of the Amazon `extra` fields: `com.amazon.extra.DISPLAY_NAME", "displayName"`.
 </div>

+For example, if your app has a long name, such as "World Premier Association Videos," this long title will be truncated in the launch menu.
+Instead of accepting the default truncation, you can specify the shortened name for your app through the Amazon extras (in this case, the `DISPLAY_NAME`).

 ## Code Example for a Recommendation